C.A.R.L. W7ASC Mission Statement

 help from within the amateur radio community to keep the station

 staffed every day.
+Our shifts are flexible to your schedule.
 We have two 4 hour shifts per day; 9 AM to 1 PM, and 1 PM to 5 PM.

 Please volunteer your time to this important